Biden administration offers to meet North Koreans ‘anytime, without preconditions’

 Ambassador Kim’s visit to Seoul this week underscores the Biden administration’s desire to rejuvenate dialogue with North Korea after more than two years of stalled denuclearization talks.
 The trip comes less than a month after a visit to the White House by South Korean President Moon Jae-in, a strong advocate of talks with the North Koreans.

-Ambassador Kim, a career U.S. diplomat, played a key but largely behind-the-scenes role in facilitating dialogue with the North Koreans during the Trump era.
-While serving as U.S. ambassador to Singapore in 2018, he helped lay the groundwork for the 2018 Singapore summit between President Donald Trump and Kim Jong Un.
+Ambassador Kim, a career U.S. diplomat, played a key, but largely behind-the-scenes, role in facilitating dialogue with the North Koreans during the Trump era.
+While serving as U.S. ambassador to Singapore in 2018, he helped lay the groundwork for the 2018 Singapore summit between Mr. Kim and President Donald Trump.

-Diplomacy between Washington and Pyongyang briefly reached historic levels during the Trump administration, with Mr. Trump meeting three separate times with Kim Jong Un.
+Diplomacy between Washington and Pyongyang briefly reached historic levels during the Trump administration, with Mr. Trump meeting three separate times with Mr. Kim.
 However, the meetings fell short of producing any major agreement for the North Korean regime to give up its nuclear weapons in exchange for sanctions relief.

 The North’s weapons program has been built up clandestinely for decades in violation of repeated U.N.
 Security Council resolutions.